 While using Bandcamp rather frequently (usually to stream albums from new artists), the VVers recently noticed that you can actually buy vinyl from them (WHOA!).
 In the meantime on social media, Savannah's Graveface Records & Curiosities also posted about the Bancamp/ACLU event.
 This got VVer #2 thinking that there was new music on Graveface's label that looked interesting.
 Since going to the label tour last year, the VVers have followed Graveface a bit.
 They are a plucky little label that not only puts out interesting music, but also oddball horror soundtracks from yesteryear, and even the occasional zine.
 [Reason #2: Supporting a small, indie label.]

 Coincidentally, Closeness, which is a collaboration of Todd Fink (The Faint) and his wife Orenda Fink (Azure Ray) released their debut EP, Personality Therapy, this month on Graveface.
-What risk is there when you are sure that you like half a band's music (The Faint)?
+With no idea what they sound like, what risk is there when you are sure that you like half a band's music (The Faint)?
 In this case, the 50/50 chance paid off.
 Personality Therapy is a strong, six-song set of driving, well-produced tunes.
 The EP has a nice blend of romance, darkness, and even a hopeful streak.
 There is a very atmospheric quality running throughout several tracks.
 "End of the Maze" is a standout that mixes the duo's futuristic, distorted harmonies and pairs them with doomsday synths.
 [Reason #3: Familiarity with half the band.]